-Financial assets and liabilities designated at fair value through profit or loss are initially recognized and subsequently measured at fair value with subsequent changes in fair value charged to the consolidated statement of loss.
-The Company does not currently have any financial assets or liabilities classified as FVTPL.

-Amortized cost

-Financial assets and financial liabilities are initially recognized at fair value, net of directly attributable transaction costs, and are subsequently measured at amortized cost using the effective interest rate method, net of any impairment.
-The Company includes cash, accounts payable and accrued liabilities, and promissory notes within the amortized cost category.
+- Fair value through profit or loss ("FVTPL") Financial assets and liabilities designated at fair value through profit or loss are initially recognized and subsequently measured at fair value with subsequent changes in fair value charged to the consolidated statement of loss.
+The Company's preferred share derivative is recognized at FVTPL. - Amortized cost Financial assets and financial liabilities are initially recognized at fair value, net of directly attributable transaction costs, and are subsequently measured at amortized cost using the effective interest rate method, net of any impairment.
+The Company includes cash and cash equivalents, amounts receivable, accounts payable and accrued liabilities, lease obligation and preferred shares within the amortized cost category. - Fair value through other comprehensive income ("FVTOCI")

-Fair value through other comprehensive income ("FVTOCI") Financial assets designated at fair value through other comprehensive income are measured at fair value with changes in fair value recognized in other comprehensive income, net of tax.
+Financial assets designated at fair value through other comprehensive income are measured at fair value with changes in fair value recognized in other comprehensive income, net of tax.
 The Company does not currently have any financial assets or liabilities classified as FVTOCI.